Mamata likely to visit illegal firecracker factory blast site in Egra on Friday | Politics

 The opposition BJP has demanded an NIA investigation into the blast.

 "The CM will visit Egra on Friday.
-She will meet family members of the victims of the explosion," the official said late Tuesday evening.
+She will meet family members of the victims of the explosion," the official said on Tuesday.

 The Trinamool Congress supremo's visit to Egra assumes significance as three back-to-back explosions linked to illegal firecrackers have taken place in seven days in the state ahead of the panchayat elections.
 The dates of the polls, however, are yet to be announced.